MikeAlphaBravo/Deck_of_Cards/README.md

 _I will begin by defining my variables, card first:  A card will have a value and a suit and belong to a deck._

+_Next will be pulling the deck essentially looping through suits and then values within suits.
+Return the deck._

 _The goal of this app is to develop a deck of cards that has the ability by the user to be shuffled and drawn from._